c0de-fox/dotfiles/README.md

 A list of the packages that I have installed can be found in the files `pacman.lst` and `pacman_aur.lst`.
 Non-official packages come from the AUR, which can't typically be installed by pacman directly and the reason why it's a seperate list.

+Most of those packages are completely optional.
+The bare minimum for installing these dotfiles require you to have these programs:

+1. git
+1. curl
+1. unzip

 ### Dotfiles Postinstall

 You may create a standard text file called `.dotfiles.postinst` in your home directory before installing.